Michael Steinhardt: US billionaire hands over antiquities worth $70m

 - Published

-A US billionaire has been banned for life from buying antiquities following an investigation by New York prosecutors.
+A US billionaire has been banned for life from buying antiquities after an investigation found that items he owned had been looted and illegally smuggled.

-Michael Steinhardt has surrendered stolen treasures worth $70m (£53m) as part of a deal which means he will not face criminal charges.
+Michael Steinhardt has surrendered treasures worth $70m (£53m) as part of a deal which means he will not face criminal charges.

-The ban on the hedge-fund pioneer acquiring more antiquities is the first of its kind, prosecutors said.
+The ban on the hedge-fund pioneer acquiring more antiquities was the first of its kind, prosecutors said.

 Many of the antiquities appeared to be without provenance, they said.

+Mr Steinhardt denies any criminal wrongdoing in the matter; the deal put an end to a grand jury investigation into his affairs.

-Among the 180 items Mr Steinhardt has handed over are the Stag's Head Rhyton, a drinking vessel dating from 400BC worth $3.5m.
+Among the 180 items he has handed over are the Stag's Head Rhyton, a drinking vessel dating from 400BC worth $3.5m.

 The Larnax, a Cretan chest for human remains, has also been surrendered.